10 things to look for in your ‘all-inclusive’ building quote

 2. Disconnection of utilities and services

 Before demolition starts, it’s important that all utilities and services to the house are disconnected.
 This includes things like gas, electricity, water supply and drainage.

 For most of these services, part of the infrastructure (i.e. the service cables and metering equipment, supply piping) belongs to the supply company.
-So that they’re able to come and disconnect services and collect their equipment, a request will need to be made to get the service deactivated and removed.
+A request to get the service de-activated and removed will need to be made, so that they’re able to come and disconnect services and collect their equipment.
 This typically costs between $4.5k – $6k.

 3. Contour Survey

 A Contour Survey shows the slope of your land.
-The information collected from this report is needed to determine the right design of your new home.
+Information collected from this report is needed to determine the right design of your new home.
 Some builders won’t do a Contour Survey until after the contract has been signed.
-It is important to highlight that Survey certificates are needed for DA approval on certain types of development.
+Survey certificates are needed for DA approval on certain types of development.

 4. Site works